 Set forth in the following table are the State's proportionate share of the net pension liability at the end of calendar years 2013-2021 for the retirement trusts to which the State contributes presented in accordance with the requirements of GASB 68.
-Information for the State and Judicial Divisions is not available prior to calendar year 2013, and information for the other Divisions is not available prior to calendar year 2018.
+Information for certain Divisions is not available prior to calendar year 2018.

-Table 6 State's (Primary Government's) Proportionate Share of the Net Pension Liability1 (Amounts in Thousands)
+Table 6 State's (Primary Government's) Proportionate Share of the Net Pension Liability1